Carmen Cali

-Carmen Salvatore Cali (born November 2, 1978) is a former Major League Baseball relief pitcher.
+Carmen Salvatore Cali (born November 2, 1978) is an American former Major League Baseball relief pitcher.

 Cali graduated in 1997 from Naples High School in Naples, Florida, after lettering and starring four years in both football and baseball.
 He went on to graduate from Florida Atlantic University, where he played baseball for the Owls under head coach Kevin Cooney.

-He was selected by the St. Louis Cardinals in the 10th round of the 2000 MLB Draft and made his minor league debut with the New Jersey Cardinals.
+He was selected by the St. Louis Cardinals in the 10th round of the 2000 MLB draft and made his minor league debut with the New Jersey Cardinals.
 He continued through the Cardinals' minor league system, playing with the Peoria Chiefs, Potomac Cannons, Palm Beach Cardinals and Memphis Redbirds.